MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range must be sorted according to the predicate provided to `equal_range`.
 For example, if you are going to use the greater-than predicate, the range must be sorted in descending order.

-Elements in the possibly empty subrange defined by the pair of iterators returned by `equal_range` will be equivalent to *val* in the sense defined by the predicate used.
+Elements in the possibly empty subrange defined by the pair of iterators returned by `equal_range` will be equivalent to *value* in the sense defined by the predicate used.

 The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (*last* - *first*).